p-hzamora/FluentValidation/docs/localization.md

 ### Default Messages
 If you want to replace all (or some) of FluentValidation's default messages then you can do this by implementing a custom version of the `ILanguageManager` interface.

-For example, the default message for the `NotNull` validator is `'{PropertyName}' must not be empty.`.
-If you wanted to replace this message for all uses of the `NotNull` validator in your application, you could write a custom Language Manager:
+For example, the default message for the `not_null` validator is `'{PropertyName}' must not be empty.`.
+If you wanted to replace this message for all uses of the `not_null` validator in your application, you could write a custom Language Manager:

 ```csharp
 public class CustomLanguageManager : FluentValidation.Resources.LanguageManager